pointcheck/sniffer/README.md

-# A set of scripts to configure Network Traffic Analyzer
+# A set of scripts to configure Network Traffic Analyzer based on FreeBSD

 Simple yet powerful network debugging tool can be created using mini-PC with two Ethernet network interfaces and FreeBSD installed and configured for bridging